teacherpeterpan/Unsupervised-Multi-hop-QA/README.md

 ### a) QGwithAns

-QGwithAns generate a single-hop question Q with answer A from the input text D. We implement this module based on the pretrained QG model from [patil-suraj](https://github.com/patil-suraj/question_generation), a Google T5 model finetuned on the SQuAD 1.1 dataset.
+QGwithAns generate a single-hop question *Q* with answer *A* from the input text *D*.
+We implement this module based on the pretrained QG model from [patil-suraj](https://github.com/patil-suraj/question_generation), a Google T5 model finetuned on the SQuAD 1.1 dataset.

 You could test this module by running the following python codes:
 ```python